maykinmedia/objects-api/docs/installation/deployment/index.rst

 Deployment
 ==========

-Both (*Objects* and *Objecttypes*) APIs are containerized applications and can be deployed to a `Kubernetes`_ cluster using a `Helm`_ chart.
+Open Objecten is an containerized application and can be deployed to a `Kubernetes`_ cluster using a `Helm`_ chart.

 The documentation includes installation process and the reference configuration.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Deployment

-   objects-api/index
-   objecttypes-api/index
+   kubernetes

 .. _`Helm`: https://helm.sh/